Acceptance and Program Commitment

-- Pending: Student is still in the process of applying and/or awaiting review from the Office of International Education
+- Pending: The student is still in the process of applying and/or awaiting review from the Office of International Education.

-- Accepted: Student has been accepted by Endicott College only, and NOT necessarily the partner abroad.
+- Accepted: The student has been accepted by Endicott College only, and NOT necessarily the partner abroad.

 - Waitlisted: The student has been waitlisted due to enrollment caps placed on the program he or she is seeking to attend, and may still be considered for acceptance if other students drop out of the program.